hmcts/ccd-docker/bulk-user-setup/README.md

 To use this bulk script in any environment other than local the following should be changed (if required):

-1. Amend 'bulk-user-setup.config' and ensure is_test is set to 0 (i.e. is_test=0)
-2. Open a terminal session at the root directory 'bulk-user-setup'
+1. Open a terminal session at the root directory 'bulk-user-setup'
-3. Issue the command ,/bulk-user-setup.sh
+2. Issue the command ./bulk-user-setup.sh
-4. Provide inputs as required
+3. Provide inputs as required
-5. Finally check output (results and logs to understand console output other than success, i.e. skipped, failed executions)
+4. Finally check output (results and logs to understand console output other than success, i.e. skipped, failed executions)